 Next to the omega-3 fish oils, high dietary intake of vitamin E is strongly associated with lower risk of neurodegenerative disease (6).

 An interesting feature of vitamin E research worth paying attention to is supplementation in controlled trials has failed to improve cognitive function (7; 8).
 Vitamin E thus appears to be a nutrient where dietary intake comes first.

-Our client’s macronutrient intakes allow for plenty of Vitamin E consumption with their Custom Macro Blueprint.
+Our client’s macronutrient intakes allow for plenty of Vitamin E consumption with their Macro Blueprint.

-Vitamin B9 is another nutrient abundant in dark green leafy vegetables, and the B-vitamin family have been implicated in neurological disease, due to their multiplicity of roles in neurological processes (9).
+Vitamin B9 is another nutrient abundant in dark green leafy vegetables, and the B-vitamin family has been implicated in neurological disease, due to their multiplicity of roles in neurological processes (9).